 The whole story of Esonstad is without doubt fabricated by the sixteenth-century organist Andreas Cornelius from the city of Stavoren.
 In the year 1597, he published a chronicle called Croniicke ende waarachtige Beschrijvinge van Vrieslant ‘Chronicle and truthful description of Friesland’.
 The word ‘truthful’ in the title already makes you suspicious.

-Of course, the legend of Esonstad has parallels with the (historic) drowned town of Rungholt in Nordfriesland, Germany in the fourteenth century.
+Of course, the legend of Esonstad has parallels with the (historic) drowned town of Rungholt in the region of Nordfriesland in the fourteenth century.
 Read our post: How a town drowned overnight.
-Or, with that of the town of Reimerswaal in province Zeeland, the Netherlands (see featured image of this post), which drowned in the sixteenth century.
+Or, with that of the town of Reimerswaal in the province of Zeeland (see featured image of this post), which drowned in the sixteenth century.

-Today, near the hamlet of Ezumazijl at the small village of Oostmahorn, a holiday park has been built carrying the name Esonstad.
+Today, near the hamlet of Ezumazijl near the small village of Oostmahorn, a holiday park has been built carrying the name Esonstad.
 It is a park designed as a copy of an old town.
-With this recent commercial enterprise, Esonstad has become reality.
+With this recent commercial enterprise Esonstad has become reality.
 Finally!

-Note 2 – The Welshman Wizo Flandrensis is of course part of a diaspora originating from Flanders.
-When Flanders became leading in the production of broadcloth, the supply of wool to cities like Brugge, Ieper and Ghent was crucial.
-Wool was important in great quantities from the British Isles, including Wales.
-Wool production along the coast of Flanders dates back to the Early Middle Ages, when parts of West Flanders were part of West Frisia.
+Note 2 - The fictional Welshman Wizo Flandrensis is part of a diaspora originating from Flanders.
+This is based on history.
+When the region of Flanders became leading in the production of broadcloth, the supply of wool to cities like Brugge, Ieper and Ghent was crucial.
+Wool was imported in great quantities from the British Isles, including Wales.
+Wool production along the coast of Flanders dates back to the Early Middle Ages, when the north-western coastal area of Flanders belonged to Frisia.
 Read also our post A Frontier known as Watery Mess: the Coast of Flanders.

 Suggested music